-We have established a cluster of eddy covariance research sites in South Carolina, as described in Forsythe et al., (2020), to quantify rates of greenhouse gas exchange and carbon sequestration in unique and threatened coastal ecosystems, including salt marsh, historic rice fields and longleaf pine forest.
-In most cases we want to understand how land management alters ecosystem function.
+We have established a cluster of eddy covariance research sites in South Carolina to quantify rates of greenhouse gas exchange, water use, and carbon sequestration in unique and threatened coastal ecosystems, including salt marsh, historic rice fields and longleaf pine forest.
+We also collaborate with scientists at the US Forest Service to compare fluxes in loblolly versus longleaf pine that is in various stages of restoration.
+Most of these sites are in Francis Marion National Forest.
+Finally, we are comparing different 'climate smart' practices in forestry.
+The first few sites were described in Forsythe et al., (2020).
 We are grateful to the Belle W. Baruch Foundation for hosting three sites at Hobcaw Barony.

 US-HB1 was established in the summer of 2017 and is located in a Spartina alterniflora salt marsh in South Carolina in the North Inlet - Winyah Bay National Estuarine Research Reserve (NI-WB NERR).
 We operate the site in collaboration with Dr. Erik Smith of the University of South Carolina with support from the South Carolina Sea Grant Consortium through grant NA18OAR4170091.
 A PhenoCam (webcam) updates every 15 minutes here.
 Access the tower's real-time weather data here.